 The proposed development is for the removal of 5 existing (decrepit) cabins and the renovation and improvements to, another 5 existing cabins.
 In addition, a new build of a single-family cottage on the property will also take place.
 A Waterloo biofilter septic system will be constructed at the base on the peninsula in land from the shoreline.
+An upland dry slip boathouse has also been proposed (Appendix F).
 The existing driveway off Fire Route 94A will be utilized for access to the site.
-(Figure 1.1).
+No in-water works are proposed.